-Although these integrals could be calculated analytically for a particular Lorentzian form of $P(\Omega)$, the answer is very complicated and has significant computational complexity.
-It is therefore much more practical to perform an integration numerically for every pair of $n$ and $n'$.
+Although these integrals could be done analytically for the particular Lorentzian form of $P(\Omega)$, the answer is very complicated and has significant computational complexity.
+It is therefore much more practical to perform the integration numerically for every pair of $n$ and $n'$.